Business Associate (AAS)

-South Plains College’s business administration program offers you the opportunity to apply
+South Plains College’s business associate program offers you the opportunity to apply

 accounting, economic and mathematical theory to the contemporary business world.
 The

-dynamic nature of business and how it functions in regional and global
+dynamic nature of business and how it functions in regional and global environments

 Classes at SPC are small, averaging around 25 students, so you can be sure of receiving individual attention.

 Career Opportunities in Business